mort-de-cleopatre-ima-expo-top-expo-juin-paris-le-

 At the Guimet Museum

-A true pioneer of minimalist photography, Michael Kenna has long been passionate about Asia, its culture, and its richness.
-And it is this aspect of his art that the Guimet Museum is celebrating today by organizing the first retrospective dedicated to his work on the Asian continent.
-A sensitive exhibition that creates bridges between art and traditions, between creations and rituals.
-To strengthen the bonds between the photographer and Asia, each of his photographs will be presented in dialogue with one of the works from the institution dedicated to Asian arts.
+True pioneer of minimalist photography, Michael Kenna has long been passionate about Asia, its culture, and its richness.
+And it’s this facet of his art that the Guimet Museum is celebrating today by organizing the first retrospective dedicated to his work on the Asian continent.
+A sensitive exhibition that builds bridges between art and traditions, between creations and rituals.
+To strengthen the connections between the photographer and Asia, each of his photographs will be presented in dialogue with one of the museum’s works dedicated to Asian arts.

 National Museum of Asian Arts – Guimet